-In November of 2008, the subsidiary entered into a settlement agreement with the primary and umbrella carrier governing all aspects of the carrier's past and future handling of the asbestos related bodily injury claims against the subsidiary.
-As a result of this agreement, during the third quarter of 2008, we increased our insurance asset by \$7.0 million attributable to resolution of a dispute concerning certain pre-1966 insurance policies and recorded a corresponding gain.
-The additional insurance will be allocated by the carrier to cover any gaps in coverage up to \$7.0 million resulting from exhaustion of umbrella policies and/or from the failure of an excess carrier to pay amounts incurred in connection with asbestos claims.
-The primary and umbrella insurer is once again paying 100% of all liability and defense costs.
+In November 2008, the subsidiary entered into a settlement agreement with the primary and umbrella carrier governing all aspects of the carrier's past and future handling of the asbestos related bodily injury claims against the subsidiary.
+As a result of this agreement, during the third quarter of 2008, the Company increased its insurance asset by \$7.0 million attributable to resolution of a dispute concerning certain pre-1966 insurance policies and recorded a corresponding pretax gain.
+The additional insurance will be allocated by the carrier to cover any gaps in coverage up to \$7.0 million resulting from exhaustion of umbrella policies and/or the failure of any excess carrier to pay amounts incurred in connection with asbestos claims.
+The Company reimbursed the primary insurer for \$7.6 million in deductibles and retrospective premiums in the fourth quarter of 2008 and has no further liability to the insurer under these provisions of the primary policies.